rcoscali/my_robot_app/README.md

 ****** APP router & handlers initialized!
 ```

 Note the two first lines that were added about debugger listener.
-Let's now use the 'ws://127.0.0.1:9229/218a9ab1-4b22-4a69-b220-970317e82223' URL provided by the listener and connect it our debugger.
+Let's now use the `ws://127.0.0.1:9229/218a9ab1-4b22-4a69-b220-970317e82223` URL provided by the listener and connect it our debugger.
 Don't be afraid you do not need to remember this UUID based URL.
 It will be discovered at the next step ;-).

 ### Connect the Chrome/Edge inspector

 Second step is to connect the inspector tool (a.k.a.
 Developper Tools) provided by either Chrome or Edge (or even Chromium).
-This can be achieved by opening the browser you want to use and entering the 'chrome://inspect' or 'edge://inspect' URL.
+This can be achieved by opening the browser you want to use and entering the `chrome://inspect` or `edge://inspect` URL.
 When done here is the window you will first get:

 ![Inspect with Chrome Developper Tools inital window](images/chrome_inspect_start.png)

-Now just activate the 'Discover network targets' this way, and wait for a few seconds ...
+Now just activate the `Discover network targets` this way, and wait for a few seconds ...

 ![Inspect with Chrome Developper Tools discovery active](images/chrome_inspect0.png)